TYPES OF THE CONNECTIVE TISSUE

 2- Specialized connective tissues

-This group includes various subtypes characterized by the special composition and arrangements of their extracellular matrix:
+This group includes various subtypes characterized by the special composition of their extracellular matrix:

 Mucous tissue – in the umbilical cord.

-Elastic tissue – in the wall of the aorta, penile ligament, and nuchal ligament of cattle.
+Elastic connective tissue – in the wall of the aorta, penile ligament, and nuchal ligament of cattle.

 Adipose tissue – formed by adipocytes.
 It will be studied in Chapter 5.

-Reticular tissue, also called lymphoid or hematopoietic tissue – will be having in Chapter 12.
+Reticular tissue, also called lymphoid or hematopoietic tissue – will be studied in Chapter 12.

 3- Supporting connective tissues